mjmacgregor/dataviz-project-template/README.md

 These bar charts provide insight into which states, seasons, and gender demographics generate the most sales.

 Each of these bar charts can be seen individually in the Prototypes section, and a brief article containing all three of these together can be found at https://vizhub.com/mjmacgregor/sales_interactive_bar_charts.

+### Week 5

+This week was focused on polishing and putting together my views.
+Each of the views needed some fine tuning in terms of parameters, colors, and interpretability.

+I had three stacked bar charts, two scatterplots, and one chloropleth view.
+I consolidated them into one vizhub readme file, along with short descriptions of the purposes of each of the views in terms of business decision-making.

+The short article containing all of my current views and their application can be found at https://vizhub.com/mjmacgregor/collective-views.